margaret/seam-carver/README.md

 * Figure out which functions from the old version can be reused
 * Write stubs and unit tests for functions
 * Make the thing actually usable (start out with a command line program, maybe eventually get an interactive version up)
-* try other energy functions
+* try other energy functions (foward energy, etc)
+* use the numpy-optimized arithmetic functions
+* add face-detection

 ### Outline